Katikistan/Notes/2. semester/Interaktionsdesign (Inter)/Reading/Inter - Reading for week 8.md

 In analytical task analysis, modeling is speculative; it is carried out as part of design or evaluation.

 #### How to HTA
-start with a sequential model of the highestlevel subtask.
+start with a sequential model of the highest level subtask.
 First, split the main task into a sequence of subtasks following each other
 General steps in task analysis include:
 1. Decide the purpose(s) of the analysis
 2. Get agreement between stakeholders on the definition of task goals and criterion measures